Business

 Sherwood News

-In a particularly dramatic-sounding Bank of America note from Monday, a group of analysts wrote: “The global media industry stands at the precipice of historic transformation.”
+In a particularly dramatic-sounding Bank of America note on Monday, a group of analysts wrote: “The global media industry stands at the precipice of historic transformation.”
 Still, when you look at the brands under the Warner Bros.
-Discovery umbrella (assembled after a merger between the companies that make up each half of its name), and consider the behemoths that could one day possess some of them, the BofA writers might have a point.
+Discovery umbrella (assembled after a merger between the companies that make up each half of its name) and consider the behemoths that could one day possess some of them, the BofA writers might have a point.

 More Business